padok-team/yatas/README.md

 - `--time`: Shows the time each test took to run in order to help you find bottlenecks.
 - `--init`: Creates a .yatas.yml file in the current directory.
 - `--no-progress`: Don't show the progress bar.
+- `--only-failure`: Only show the tests that failed.

 ## Plugins